Kruithne/spooder/README.md

 > Uncaught `ENOENT` errors throw from the directory handler will return a `404` response, other errors will return a `500` response.

 Provide your own directory handler for fine-grained control.

+> [!IMPORTANT]
+> Providing your own handler will override the default handler defined above.
+Be sure to implement the same logic if you want to retain the default behavior.

 | Parameter | Type | Reference |
 | --- | --- | --- |